What Ryanair’s new smartphone boarding pass system means for passengers

 Why is Ryanair changing its ticket policy?

 Four out of five Ryanair passengers already use digital boarding passes, the airline says.
-The policy is intended to shift the remaining 20 per cent to use the app – which it describes as “best in class.”
+The policy is intended to shift the remaining 20 per cent onto the app – which it describes as “best in class”.

-Speaking to The Independent’s daily travel podcast, Ryanair CEO Michael O’Leary said: “Almost 100 per cent of passengers have smartphones, and we want to move everybody onto that the smartphone technology.”
+Speaking on The Independent’s daily travel podcast, Ryanair CEO Michael O’Leary said: “Almost 100 per cent of passengers have smartphones, and we want to move everybody onto that smartphone technology.”

-The airline says passengers will be able to get real-time updates on boarding, gates, and delays – with “live notifications from Ryanair’s Operations Centre during disruption.”
-Being easily contactable by the airline can prove useful; at Brno airport last week, passengers were notified of a long delay on the app well before any announcement.
+The airline says passengers will be able to get real-time updates on boarding, gates, and delays – with “live notifications from Ryanair’s Operations Centre during disruption”.
+Being easily contactable by the airline can prove useful; at Brno airport last week, passengers were notified of a long delay on the app well before any announcement was made.

 What if I don’t have a smartphone?